mrz1836/codepipeline-to-github/README.md

 <br/>

-## TLDR;
+## TL;DR
-[AWS CodePipeline](https://aws.amazon.com/codepipeline/) _does not provide_ an easy way to update Github commit statuses _(at this time)_.
-Launch this serverless application and immediately start updating commits when pipeline events occur.
+[AWS CodePipeline](https://aws.amazon.com/codepipeline/) lacks an easy way to update Github commit statuses _(at this time)_.
+Launch this serverless application and immediately start updating commits as pipeline events occur.
 All you need is a [Github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and some [AWS credentials](#prerequisites).

 <br/>